-19. Evaluate personal, ethical, safety and civic impact of decisions Interdisciplin Interdisciplinary Connections English Lang uage Arts (2016/CCSS) RI.9-10.7 Analyze various perspectives as presented in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
+19. Evaluate personal, ethical, safety and civic impact of decisions Interdisciplin nary Connections English Lang guage Arts (2016/CCSS) RI.9-10.7 Analyze various perspectives as presented in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
 W.9-10.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 CCSS.ELA- LITERACY.
 SL.9-10.1 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 9-10 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.
 CCSS.ELA- LITERACY SL.9-10.5 Make strategic use of digital media (e.g., textual, graphical, audio, visual, and interactive elements) in presentations to enhance understanding of findings, reasoning, and evidence and to add interest.
 CCSS.ELA- LITERACY.
-SL.9-10.6 Career Read ness, Life Literacies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
+SL.9-10.6 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
+Career Read iness, Life Literacies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
 9.4.12.CI.2 Identify career pathways that highlight personal talents, skills, and abilities (e.g., 1.4.12prof.CR2b, 2.2.12.LF.8).
 9.4.12.TL.1 Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.).
-Computer Sc Computer Science and Design Thinking (2020) 8.2.12.ITH.1 8.2.12.ITH: Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
-8.2.12.ITH.3 8.2.12.ITH: Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
-8.2.12.NT.1 8.2.12.NT: Nature of Technology: Explain how different groups can contribute to the overall design of a product.
-8.2.12.NT.2 8.2.12.NT: Nature of Technology: Redesign an existing product to improve form or function.
+Computer Sc ience and Design Thinking (2020) 8.2.12.ITH.1 Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
+8.2.12.ITH.3 Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
+8.2.12.NT.1 Nature of Technology: Explain how different groups can contribute to the overall design of a product.
+8.2.12.NT.2 Nature of Technology: Redesign an existing product to improve form or function.
+Technology

-Technology (2014) 8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.
-Instructional Focus Enduring Understandings: Essential Questions: Anchor Standard: 1.
+Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.

+Instructional Focus

+Enduring Understandings:

+Essential Questions:

+Anchor Standard: 1.
 Generating and conceptualizing ideas.
 (Creating)